los-legacy/Troubleshooting/Nanodroid with LOS 18-microG.md

 Instructions how to run on lineageos 18.1 microG with Nanodroid Patched Playstore

-1. install rom and magisk then reboot
+1. Install rom and magisk then reboot

 2. Set up Lineage OS , do not make microg settings

-3. download the required two files
+3. Download the required two files

     3.1 [Nanodroid](https://github.com/los-legacy/Troubleshooting/releases/download/v1.0/NanoDroid-microG-23.1.2.20210117.zip)

     3.2 [microG_Installer_Revived](https://github.com/los-legacy/Troubleshooting/releases/download/v1.0/microG_Installer_Revived-Revived_1.11.0-0.11100.zip/)

-4. open the Magisk Manager and go the to module tab*
+4. Open the Magisk Manager and go the to module tab*
-5. select install from internal storage and select the nanodroid.zip, if its finish tap on reboot
+5. Select install from internal storage and select the nanodroid.zip, if its finish tap on reboot
-6. this cause maybe a "bootloop" but its boots automatically into twrp (2-3 minutes)
+6. This cause maybe a "bootloop" but its boots automatically into twrp (2-3 minutes)
-7. you should be in the twrp now
+7. You should be in the twrp now
-8. install now the downloaded microg_installer_Revived then reboot the system (this is the current version 1.11.0-0 of nift4 (prev.
+8. Install now the downloaded microg_installer_Revived then reboot the system (this is the current version 1.11.0-0 of nift4 (prev.
 Hieu Van) which is available via magisk )
-9. the system should now boot which it does 100%. and PlayStore + AuroraStore should be present because I edit the entry to 30 in nanodroid setup
+9. The system should now boot which it does 100%. and PlayStore + AuroraStore should be present because I edit the entry to 30 in nanodroid setup

-10. go into the microg settings, do a self check everything should be fine (if not granted the permissions)
+10. Go into the microg settings, do a self check everything should be fine (if not granted the permissions)
 11. activate all three points under the account settings otherwise there is an error message in the PlayStore

-12. so now let's open the playstore and log in, this should also works
+12. So now let's open the playstore and log in, this should also works
-13. to be able to install the purchase apps you have to tap 7 times on Playstore version until it comes that you are a developer
+13. To be able to install the purchase apps you have to tap 7 times on Playstore version until it comes that you are a developer

+* If magisk reported magisk is not installed, flash magisk again. if magisk reported app is not installed install the app again